North Dakota Addiction Statistics

 A study completed by the North Dakota state government in 2015 showed a promising decrease in the non-medical use of prescription drugs.
 Nearly 6.5 percent of North Dakota residents reported non-medical use of prescription drugs in 2011, compared to only 4.9 percent in 2015.
 Of students in grades 7-12, 16.4 percent admitted to the non-medical use of prescription drugs at least once in their lifetime.

 Despite the fact that non-medical use of these drugs has decreased, the rate of overdose deaths in North Dakota has nearly doubled in the past 5 years.
 This is likely due to a dramatic increase in the strength of prescription medications.
-Many addictions that begin with prescription painkillers and other pharmaceutical drugs are often followed by use of heroin or other opioid drugs.
+Many addictions that begin with prescription painkillers and other pharmaceutical drugs are often followed by the use of heroin or other opioid drugs.

 North Dakota Takes Action Against Alcohol Abuse